majick/entry/README.md

 Entry can also be installed using Docker.
 Follow [these instructions](https://www.sentrytwo.com/docs/docker) to get started.

+The main Entry repository also includes the source for Entry related packages.
+These can be found in the [/packages](https://codeberg.org/hkau/entry/src/branch/master/packages) directory.
+Install directions are detailed for each package in their respective README.

 ## Usage

 Once installed you can start (and build) the server using `bun run start`, to just build do `bun run build`.